PixxieBot/docs/docs/setup/voting-rewards.md

 {% endhint %}

 {% hint style="info" %}
 **TIP:** Having trouble remembering to vote?
-Use the `-vote remind`command to toggle bot DM voting reminders on or off.
+Use the `/vote reminders`command to toggle bot DM voting reminders on or off.
 {% endhint %}

 ## Why have my voting rewards decreased?